Freestyle to Music: Scoring components

 The scoring of the freestyle is divided up into two major sections, known as Technical Execution, and Artistic Presentation.

-Technical requirements
+Technical

 The technical section is made up of scores for each of the compulsory movements.
 The technical requirements of each level mirror the level of training and balance expected in the compulsory tests at that level.
 Competence and ease in the execution of the movements is crucial to a successful program.

-While the Technical Execution is divided so as to make up half the final score (50%), the technical components of rhythm, energy and elasticity and harmony between horse and rider are scored on the artistic portion score sheet as replacement for the collective marks on a set test, additionally, poor technical execution can negatively affect the degree of difficulty, Choreography and Music scores, thus the technical execution make up nominally 70% of the final score, and can affect all of the marks.
+While the technical execution is divided so as to make up half the final score (50%), the technical components of rhythm, energy and elasticity and harmony between horse and rider are scored on the artistic portion score sheet as replacement for the collective marks on a set test.
+Additionally, poor technical execution can negatively affect the degree of difficulty, choreography and music scores, thus the technical execution make up nominally 70% of the final score, and can affect all of the marks.

-The format of technical marks in the Grand Prix
+Marks are assessed for the following movements: